Simon Hunt (footballer)

-Career

 Playing career

 Beginning his career at Wrexham, Hunt made over 100 appearances for the Welsh club.
 Hunt later played in Sweden for IF Elfsborg, IK Brage and GAIS.

 Coaching career

 After retiring as a player, Hunt has managed Swedish sides IK Brage and Kalmar FF, and has scouted for English sides Ipswich Town and Derby County.
 He was then part George Burley's successful spell at Scottish side Hearts, serving as Assistant Manager and Chief Scout.
 He then followed Burley to Southampton in the same role, but the club and Hunt parted ways the following season as Hunt became Sporting Director of West Bromwich Albion.
 Hunt returned as an international scout to Ipswich Town in June 2008.

 On 9 June 2009 it was announced that Hunt would be leaving Ipswich Town following his time as International scout.
 His departure came as part of cost-cutting measure behind the scenes at the Suffolk club, following the takeover by billionaire, Marcus Evans.